rivine/home/README.md

 ## Getting started

-Even though Rivine is a toolkit for creating chain, it has it's own testnet running publicly.
+Even though Rivine is a toolkit for creating custom chains, it has it's own testnet running publicly.

 The released binaries automatically connect to this public chain:

 - **Desktop**: Desktop reference wallet available at https://github.com/rivine/rivine-UI/releases
-- **Server**: rivine daemon and command line client available at https://github.com/rivine/rivine/releases
+- **Server**: Rivine daemon and command line client available at https://github.com/rivine/rivine/releases

-Contact the rivine maintainers to acquire coins and/or blockstakes with a small motivation
+Contact the rivine maintainers with a small motivation to acquire coins and/or blockstakes.

 ## Rivine product organization